 Join our team today!

-Volunteers are the heartbeat of the Museum of Indian Culture... and have been for over 41 years!
+Volunteers are the heartbeat of the Museum of Indian Culture... and have been for over 44 years!
 As a non–profit organization the museum needs your time, effort and energy to operate!
 Please join us as a member, volunteer, or intern and participate in our educational programs, research projects, events and annual Roasting Ears of Corn Festival.
 Volunteers can work independently or with others.
-Youth groups such as Scouts can participate by helping to maintain the museum grounds and volunteering for our events and festival, helping us set-up, clean-up, tear-down, and etc. Internships can be tailored to your academic requirements, and we can offer a variety of experiences in the areas of museum education, collections management, and research.
+Youth groups such as Scouts can participate by helping to maintain the museum grounds and volunteering for our events and festival, helping us set-up, clean-up, tear-down, and etc. I

 Current volunteer positions available:

 Docents: Docents (Tour Guides) serve at least one 6 hour shift a week guiding visitors through the museum.
 If you have an interest in history and love to talk, consider being part of our educational team.
 Training provided.
 Great opportunity for a retired teacher or intern.

 Grounds Keepers: Volunteers are needed to prune trees and bushes, cut the lawn, weed and tend the gardens, and shovel snow too.
 Great Opportunity for groups